websanova/larapost/README.md

 ## Adding Parser

-If you want to add your own parsers you can create your own parser class with the name of the key.
-So `title` would look for `Websanova\Larablog\Parser\Title`.
-This allows you to easily add any additional fields you may need if you need to modify the table or perform some other operations.
+To add a parser, create a class with the name of the key being parsed.
+So `title` would look for `Websanova\Larablog\Parser\Field\Title`.
+This way additional fields may be added or existing ones overridden.

-You can also overwrite parsers in this some way.
-Most of the time this should be ok.
-For now you can not extend parsers because there is no class mapping for the fields.

 ## To Do